apache/airflow/docs/apache-airflow/core-concepts/dags.rst

     generate_dag()

-DAGs are nothing without :doc:`tasks` to run, and those will usually come in the form of either :doc:`operators`, :doc:`sensors` or :doc:`taskflow`.
+Dags are nothing without :doc:`tasks` to run, and those will usually come in the form of either :doc:`operators`, :doc:`sensors` or :doc:`taskflow`.

 Task Dependencies